Who is The Recovery Foundation?

 We at The Recovery Foundation will continue to work tirelessly to achieve the goals set out by its founders, and will continue to do so in memory of Ady, a true example and soldier in the fight against addiction.

 Roberto Ferreira is an addictions specialist and a director at The Recovery Foundation.
-He is currently completing his BA degree in counselling psychology through Unisa.
+He has completed his BA degree in counselling psychology through Unisa and is currently studying a BCOM honours in sports management at the university of Johannesburg.
 Roberto has years of practical experience working with people affected by addiction and with addicts.
 He founded The Recovery Foundation and is the face of the organisation.

 Roberto is dedicated to furthering the understanding and treatment of addiction.
 He is committed to changing public opinion on the nature of addiction in the hope of breaking the stigma attached to addicts and addiction.
 Roberto considers himself an activist towards equal rights among all people.

 Roberto’s vision, together with his studies, is to change public opinion on what addiction is – both for substance abusers and non-substance abusers – and to support this with thorough research and empirical knowledge.
-He currently works at a treatment facility in Pretoria, Trust in Hope, and his goal is to make treatment options more accessible, especially to those who cannot afford access to meaningful abstinent and non-abstinent-based treatment options.
+He also is the director and founder of a facility in Hyde Park, called Sandhurst Manor.
+His goal is to make treatment options more accessible, especially to those who cannot afford access to meaningful abstinent and non-abstinent-based treatment options.

 Other than his passion for his studies, Roberto also devotes his time to sports and educating others about recovery from addiction.
 On a regular basis, he speaks on different media platforms, such as radio, print and television, about addiction and its realities.
 Roberto also exhibits a serious enthusiasm for sports.
 He is a keen cyclist and footballer, and uses these sports to raise awareness and knowledge about recovery from addiction.
 He also leverages these sports to raise funds for people who do not have access to care and treatment.